zio/zio-quill/CASSANDRA.md

 ## Composable queries ##

-This section would allow us to compare how the different libraries let us compose querie, if possible.
+This section compares how the different libraries let the user compose queries.

 **Java Driver (v3.0.0)**

-The Query Builder allows you to partially construct queries and add filters later:
+The Query Builder allows the user to partially construct queries and add filters later:

 ```scala
     val selectAllWeatherStations: Select =